yanir26/Parallel-and-distributed-processing-of-big-data/README.md

 This program analyze big data from www.dblp.org and create tree of the partners for the author that the user chooses.

+This program can handle with computers disconnect while processing

 Link for Youtube video: www....